sahijoshi/ModbusBackend/README.md

 ]
 ```
 #### Code Parse Continue...
-2) The data in first index is "date" which can be extracted easily by accessing first index data in an array.
+2) The data in the first index is "date" which can be extracted easily by accessing first index data in an array.
-3) For remaining data split each data based on semicolon ":"
+3) For the remaining data split each data based on semicolon ":"
 ```bash
     let processedDataArr = rawDataArr.filter((x,i) => {return (i > 0) && x.length > 0}).map((value, index) => value.split(':'));
 ```